snarfed/freedom/README.md

 Social networks keep your memories locked up.
 Take them back and set them free!
 Copy your posts, pictures, and other content to a blog of your choice.

+License: This project is placed in the public domain.

 Development
 ===========